canonical/checkbox/checkbox-ng/docs/units/job.rst

      :resource: A job whose command output results in a set of rfc822 records, containing key/value pairs, and that can be used in other jobs' ``requires`` expressions.
-     :qml: A test with GUI defined in a QML file.

 ``requires``:
     (optional).
 If specified, the job will only run if the conditions